Bruce Fitzhugh: History

 After the breakup, Fitzhugh and his former business partner and labelmate Mike Lewis would create the merchandise company known as Zambooie.
 Billy Power of Blenderhead would also join the company as a business owner.
 The company would hire several people in the music industry or who would go on into the music industry, most notably Andy Atkins of A Plea for Purging.
 In 2007, Fitzhugh produced another album by Further Seems Forever, former members of Strongarm, for their third album, The Final Curtain.
 In 2008, Living Sacrifice would reunite with Fitzhugh returning to the helm of vocals and rhythm guitars, with Gray returning on lead guitars, Green on bass, and Garvin on drums.
 With this reunion, the band recorded a two-song EP, Death Machine, which would be released independently.

 Re-signing with Solid State, the band began working on a new album, which would be titled The Infinite Order, which would be produced by their longtime friend Jeremiah Scott (Demon Hunter, The Showdown, Destroy Destroy Destroy) and mixed by Andy Sneap (Hell).
 In 2013, the band would release their eight studio album, Ghost Thief, which also saw Scott producing the record again.
 In 2015, Tripwire Interactive, a video game company owned by John Gibson, released the video game Killing Floor 2, with the soundtrack featuring several Living Sacrifice tracks, including a re-recorded version of "Something More" off of Reject.
 Fitzhugh and Scott would also write two songs, "Made for War" and "Defend the Crown", exclusively for the video game release.
 In 2020, Living Sacrifice planned a release for their 30th anniversary of a documentary of the band, which would also see a show with them and The Blamed, with members of the current lineup and former lineups performing, as well as Mark Garza of Embodyment and The Famine.
 However, due to the Coronavirus pandemic, the release and show was postponed.
+In 2024, it was announced Fitzhugh would be performing vocals for Extol at their performance at Furnace Fest.